 The decision to treat a patient with chronic HCV infection is based upon several factors, including the natural history of the disease, the stage of fibrosis, and the efficacy and adverse effects related to therapy.
 In general, patients being considered for treatment should have histologic and virologic evidence of chronic HCV infection.
-All treatment-naïve patients with compensated chronic liver disease related to HCV, who are willing to be treated and who have no contraindications to treatment, should be considered for therapy.
+All treatment-naïve patients with compensated chronic liver disease related to HCV, who are willing to be treated and who haveno contraindications to treatment, should be considered for therapy.
 Treatment should not be deferred in patients with advanced fibrosis and in those patients with clinically significant extrahepatic manifestations (symptomatic cryoglobulinemia or HCV immune complexes nephropathy).
-For patients with minimal or no fibrosis, the timing of therapy is debatable, and treatment may be deferred pending the availability of newer directly acting antiviral drugs (DAAs).
+For patients with minimal or no fibrosis, the timing of therapy is debatable, but with availability of newer directly acting antiviral drugs(DAAs) treatment may be considered.
 The decision to defer treatment for a specific patient should also consider the patient's preference and priorities, the natural history and risk of progression, the presence of co-morbidities and the patient's age.
-Patients who have treatment deferred should be assessed on a regular basis for evidence of progression, to reconsider the indication for treatment, and to discuss new therapies as they become available.
+Patients who have treatment deferred should be assessed on a regular basis for evidence of progression, to reconsider the indication for treatment, and to discuss newtherapies as they become available.